 Use our free editable simple learning at home lesson plan template to easily record your daily activities all week long!

-Want your own free copy? fill out the form to get the free .pdf delivered to your inbox.
+Want your own free copy? fill out the form at the botton of this post to get the free .pdf delivered to your inbox.

 Keep reading to learn more about the keep it simple approach to educating your preschool aged child at home!